 Transfer: Not transferable

 This is a survey course which provides an overview of computer technology for multidisciplinary majors.
-Using laboratory projects supported by the lecture, the student gains "hands-on" familiarity with different operating systems, word processors, spreadsheets, database management systems, programming,networks and the use of the Internet.
+Using laboratory projects supported by the lecture, the student gains hands-on familiarity with different operating systems, word processors, spreadsheets, database management systems, programming,networks and the use of the Internet.
 Recommended preparation: Mouse skills: know difference between, be able to perform, and know when to utilize: left click, right click, single click, double click, and drag and drop motion.
 Keyboarding skills: nominal typing speeds of about 30 words per minute (WPM).
+CSU,UC

 Lecture Hours: 54.0; Lab Hours: 54.0